 - Make ahead: You can make the batter the night before and store it in the refrigerator.
 Allow it to come to room temperature before pouring it in the skillet.

-- Skillet size: If you have a 10 inch skillet, reduce the amount of batter by about 1/3.
+- Skillet size: If you have a 10 inch skillet, reduce the amounts by about 1/3.
 So it would be 2 eggs, 1/2 cup flour, and 1/2 cup milk for the base.

-- Cooking tip: For very even cooking of the Dutch baby, I like to heat the oven for about 30 minutes before adding the batter to the skillet.
+- Cooking tip: For very even cooking, I like to heat the oven and skillet for about 30 minutes before starting.